NicolasImagawa/e-commerce-sales-pipeline/README.md

 <br>

 That's it!
-The pipeline should be working smoothly now and queries can be made against the pipeline.
+The pipeline should be working smoothly now and queries can be made against the warehouse.

 ### Contact
 If you have any questions or want to reach me out, you can contact me on the following channels: